The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvltwosection{Module and Ladder Assembly} { } Modules and ladders were produced with responsibilities shared among SVD collaborating institutions: \acrfull{SFW}s and \acrfull{SBW}s by INFN Pisa, Layer 3 ladders by the University of Melbourne, Layer 4 ladders by TIFR-Mumbai, Layer 5 ladders by HEPHY-Vienna.
 The Layer 6 ladders were produced by a consortium comprising Kavli IPMU, University of Tokyo, Science University of Tokyo, Niigata University, Nippon Dental University, Tohoku University, KEK, Kyungpook National University, and Seoul National University.
 The TIFR-Mumbai team shared the clean room at Kavli IPMU because of restrictions on the export of radiation hard components to India.

-he modules and ladders were assembled using the same techniques across all the production sites.
+The modules and ladders were assembled using the same techniques across all the production sites.
 In particular, since Layer 4, 5 and 6 ladders share the same ladder structure they were fabricated following very similar assembly procedures.
-In this section, we first present the techniques and procedures common to all assembly sites, and then discuss the module and ladder production procedures for the Layer 3 ladders, the forward and backward modules, and the Layer 4, 5 and 6 ladders.
+In this section, techniques and procedures common to all assembly sites are first presented, followed by the module and ladder production procedures for the Layer 3 ladders, the forward and backward modules, and the Layer 4, 5 and 6 ladders.